Who Pushed That Button?

 Job was considered a man of integrity because he did not speak against God even with the presence of life turbulence.
 He did not call God evil; and what God calls Himself in Mark 10:18, “no one is good except God alone” means that God is not the operator of the Hard Button.
 God did not introduce evil and sin into the world–Satan did.
 God is the giver of Life.
 Believing this is essential to recognize He is good and the rewarder of those who diligently seek Him (Hebrews 11:6)

-When we shake our fists at God in seasons of drought and deep desire, we are calling Him the author of evil in pantomime.
+When we shake our fists at God in seasons of drought and deep desire, we are acknowledging life’s difficulties as the author of evil in pantomime.
 When we fall silent and stop praying, in our hearts perhaps we are proclaiming, “God you are doing this to me!”
 If we doubt His love for us when He calls Himself love, if we say He commits evil when He says that He is the Author of only good, we show a wavering faith.

 But God forgives and restores us when we falter and blame Him for being the sole proprietor of the pain in our lives and the world.

-In the midst of life’s difficulties, we must remember to call God as He calls Himself: good.
+In the midst of life’s difficulties, we must remember to acknowledge God as He calls Himself: good.

 Even when the Hard Button is pushed down, God is not only good, He is good TO US.
 He loves each of us individually, personally and intimately.
 Believing this fundamental truth will carry us through life’s difficulties.